How to Prepare for an OSHA Inspection

 - Contact an attorney immediately.

-- Hendershot, Cannon & Hisey, P.C. can advise clients how to handle the inspection.
+- Hendershot, Cowart & Hisey, P.C. can advise clients how to handle the inspection.

 - Often the attorney can walk through the site with the OSHA inspector.